tgirke/GEN242/docs/custom/slides/rpackages/rpackages_slides.md

     - Package can be easier shared with colleagues and public
     - Increases code accessibilty for other users
 4. Extendibility
-    - Makes software more extentible and maintable
+    - Makes software more extentible and maintainable

 ## Package development environments